bellingcat/octosuite/README.md

 - [x] User can view, read and delete logs

 # NOTES
-> *octosuite automatically logs network and minor user activity.
-The logs are saved by date and time in .logs folder*
+> *octosuite automatically logs network and minor user activity of each session.
+The logs are saved by date and time in the .logs folder*
 >> *Although octosuite was developed to work on **Mac**, **Windows**, or any **Linux** *Distribution*, it has only been tested on **Termux** *and* **Kali Linux***
 >>> *If you believe octosuite can be better, feel free to open a pull request with your improvements* ✌🏾🙂